ArcGIS Blog

 How do I build my own custom infographics and use my own data?

-To customize your own infographics, there are well-defined workflows in ArcGIS Business Analyst.
-The custom data setup and build infographics workflows in the BA web application are designed specifically for this.
-When you have a custom report template built in Business Analyst, it will exist as an item in your organization’s content.
-The item ID of the custom report can be passed in the report parameter as shown in the example below.
+In addition, you can build your own custom infographics with well-defined workflows in ArcGIS Business Analyst.
+For example, the custom data setup and build infographics workflows in the BA web application are designed specifically for this.
+After that, when you have a custom report template built in Business Analyst, it will exist as an item in your organization’s content.
+For example, the item ID of the custom report can be passed in the report parameter as shown in the example below.